wosra/wosra/index.md

 **CALL FOR PAPERS**

-Participants are invited to submit demo papers of **2+n pages** accompanied with videos, or short papers of **4+n pages** (IEEE format) for oral presentation in person at ICRA in London.
+Participants are invited to submit demo papers of upto **2 pages + n pages for references**, or short papers of upto **4+n pages** (IEEE format) for oral presentation in person at ICRA in London.
 Contributions shall be submitted through the EasyChair conference system on this [submission link](https://easychair.org/conferences/?conf=wosra2023).
 They will be peer-reviewed (single-blind) and published on our website with the permission of authors, who will be invited to submit a journal article to a special issue.
 Details about the special issue will be announced after the workshop.
 Submissions shall focus on **previous or ongoing** research, **use cases** of ontologies for robotics, or **new projects** on ontologies, including but not limited to, the following topics:

 -->